 Capital Structure refers to the amount of debt and/or equity employed by a firm to fund its operations and finance its assets.
 The structure is typically expressed as a debt-to-equity or debt-to-capital ratio.

 Debt and equity capital are used to fund a business’s operations, capital expenditures, acquisitions, and other investments.
-There are tradeoffs firms have to make when they decide whether to raise debt or equity, and managers will balance the two to find the optimal capital structure.
+There are tradeoffs firms have to make when they decide whether to use debt or equity to finance operations, and managers will balance the two to find the optimal capital structure.

 The optimal capital structure of a firm is often defined as the proportion of debt and equity that results in the lowest weighted average cost of capital (WACC) for the firm.
-This technical definition is not always used in practice, and firms often have a strategic or philosophical view of what the structure should be.
+This technical definition is not always used in practice, and firms often have a strategic or philosophical view of what the ideal structure should be.

-In order to optimize the structure, a firm will decide if it needs more debt or equity and can issue whichever it requires.
-The new capital that’s issued may be used to invest in new assets or may be used to repurchase debt/equity that’s currently outstanding as a form of recapitalization.
+In order to optimize the structure, a firm can issue either more debt or equity.
+The new capital that’s acquired may be used to invest in new assets or may be used to repurchase debt/equity that’s currently outstanding, as a form of recapitalization.

 Below is an illustration of the dynamics between debt and equity from the view of investors and the firm.

 Debt investors take less risk because they have the first claim on the assets of the business in the event of bankruptcy.
 For this reason, they accept a lower rate of return and, thus, the firm has a lower cost of capital when it issues debt compared to equity.

 Equity investors take more risk, as they only receive the residual value after debt investors have been repaid.
-In exchange for this risk equity, investors expect a higher rate of return and, therefore, the implied cost of equity is greater than that of debt.
+In exchange for this risk, investors expect a higher rate of return and, therefore, the implied cost of equity is greater than that of debt.